stevegt/cc-guide/README.md

   and rotating control regularly.
 - Maintain clear communication during mob sessions by discussing ideas, asking questions, and providing feedback.
+- Avoid 'going rogue' in a session by being attentive to other's advice.
 - Balance mob programming sessions with individual async work to allow team members time to process information and focus on specific tasks.
 See [Bootstrapping: Participating